mritun1/andybrandproject-job/README.md

 1. First, Install Golang on your Server or PC.
 2. Then download the source code from our GitHub. https://github.com/mritun1/andybrandproject-job
 #### Connect with Database (MongoDB)
-1. Inside the project, open the file /db/con.go and get Change the value variable MongoURI with your MongoDB URI.
-And change the value of variable dbName with your Database name.
+1. Remove "example" from the file name .env.example and just let it be .env, and edit it.
+Replace it with your database name, database URL, and collection name.
 ```
-const dbName = "db_name"
+DBNAME=your_db_name
-const MongoURI = "mongodb+srv://<user>:<password>@yourcluster.ske34.mongodb.net/"
+MONGODB_URI=your_mongodb_url
-const Collection = "Coll_name"
+COLLECTION=your_mongodb_collection
 ```
 <br/>